 Aaron is a lawyer and environmental steward based in San Diego, CA. Raised as a hunter, angler, and avid outdoorsman in the northeast along the Appalachian Trail, Aaron obtained a B.S. in Wildlife & Fisheries Science at Penn State University in State College, PA.
 He worked as a watershed biologist for the New Jersey Department of Environmental Protection through AMERICORPS, and as a commercial fisheries observer with the National Marine Fisheries Service in Honolulu, HI before receiving his Juris Doctor and Environmental & Natural Resources certificate from Lewis & Clark Law School in Portland, OR.
 Aaron spent four and one half years on active duty in the U.S. Marine Corps, and has served as a board member of the Northwest Environmental Defense Center, a pro-bono member of the Surfrider litigation team, and an elected member of the House of Delegates for the Oregon State Bar.

-Lauren recently earned her M.S. from the School of Natural Resources at the University of Missouri in Columbia.
-Her research focuses on red wolf habitat suitability and human perceptions about carnivores.
+Lauren is a conservation researcher for Nebraska Game & Parks Commission, analyzing puma populations in the state.
+She earned her M.S. from the School of Natural Resources at the University of Missouri in Columbia. where her research focused on red wolf habitat suitability and human perceptions about carnivores.
 She received her Bachelor's in Wildlife Biology at Missouri State University.